-Seriously, this has been my go to rope drop strategy at Epcot for years, and I don’t plan on changing it now.
+Seriously, this has been my go to rope drop strategy at Epcot for years.

 Again, this only works if you are at the front of the pack.
 If you get there even a little bit late, the line for Test Track is too long.
 And Test Track is also prone to first thing in the morning breakdowns.